julianschmuckli/restwork/README.md

 or download it directly via the website [getcomposer.org](https://getcomposer.org/)

 ## Installation
-Create a new project and run the following command with the composer to install the RESTwork.
+Create a new project and run the following command with the composer to install the "RESTwork".

 ```bash
 composer require julianschmuckli/restwork